 Mr. Campbell has significant experience handling construction litigation and transactional matters including warranty claims, mechanic’s liens, and statutory claims on behalf of contractors and subcontractors.

 Mr. Campbell is assigned to represent insureds by national insurance carriers in premises liability, tort defense, automobile and trucking cases, and government liability matters.
-He has participated in the prosecution and defense of claims against Maryland insurance producers.
+He has participated in coverage analysis and policy determinations, and has prosecuted and defended claims against Maryland insurance producers.

 Mr. Campbell also represents nursing and other healthcare industry facilities with billing disputes, guardianships, defense of administrator actions, involuntary discharges, and estate litigation.

 - University of Baltimore School of Law, J.D., cum laude, 1998

 - Maryland (1998)